concrete-mixer/concrete-mixer.github.io/concrete-mixer/drafts/omd.md

 # Orchestral Manoeuvres in the Dark (1980)

 OMD's album debut is a mixed bag.
 It's got the singles Electricity, Messages, and Red Frame/White Light.
 Electricity, as mentioned, is a rollicking Kraftwerkian number; the tune is a belter, although McCluskey's wailing double-tracked vocal doesn't quite have the dead-pan dignity of Ralf Hutter.
 Messages is perhaps the most 1980 song ever written.
 Sparingly written, with two chords for the verses and one for the break (no chorus!), the song is sustained entirely by its bleak concrete brutalist mood.
-Red Frame/White Light is a spirited piece of punk electronic.
+Red Frame/White Light is a spirited piece of punk electronic, a love letter to a public phone box the group used to arrange their affairs.

 My favourite song on the album is the Messerschmidt Twins, a gentle ballad about... something that has a well-observed arrangement.

 So far, a great debut, but there are some squirm-inducing moments.
-Mystereality is a flatline (although I'll concede the sax has a Roxy Music vibe), and the achingly beautiful song [Almost](https://genius.com/Orchestral-manoeuvres-in-the-dark-almost-lyrics) is marred by perhaps the most risible lyrics in the pop canon:
+Mystereality is a flatline (although I'll concede the sax has an agreeable Roxy Music vibe), Julia's Song is a dirgey drum-machine-and-organ number that goes on a bit too long.
+Dancing is throwaway silliness.
+Pretending to see the Future isn't quite there.
+Even the achingly beautiful [Almost](https://genius.com/Orchestral-manoeuvres-in-the-dark-almost-lyrics) is marred by perhaps the most risible lyrics in the pop canon:

     I'd travel oh so far
     To be where you are